 If you’re seriously underwater, leaving your home may be the best and most cost-effective option.
 But that doesn’t mean you must or should give in and move out at the first sign of trouble.

 Everything from how you handle negotiations to how you care for your home can impact your options, including how much it will cost to settle your mortgage debt.
 Many people who face foreclosure eventually lose their homes because they don’t know how to take control of the process.
 DebtCleanse members have the help they need to negotiate with mortgage servicers.

 The foreclosure process works differently from state to state.
 In some states, the lender must file a lawsuit to foreclose on a home and sell the property.
 In other states, known as “non-judicial” states, the foreclosure process is more informal and moves more quickly.

 Typically, you’ll receive a demand letter for full payment of your mortgage after you’ve missed three payments.
-At that point, you can try to make payment arrangements with the mortgage servicer (regardless of what the letter says), and negotiating with the servicer in writing may delay the foreclosure process.
+At that point, you can try to make payment arrangements with the mortgage servicer (regardless of what the letter says) and negotiate with the servicer, in writing, to delay the foreclosure process.
 Without this type of delay, foreclosure proceedings may begin as soon as 30 days after the demand letter.

 What many people don’t know is that it’s often possible to stay in your home for months, or even years, without making a mortgage payment.
 And, the longer you’re able to hold on to the property without making a payment, the more options you may have.

 When you sign up with DebtCleanse, we’ll connect you with a consumer advocate attorney who will help you understand your legal rights and empower you to fight your lender.
 Take the first step today at no risk to you - At DebtCleanse we’re confident that our approach will help you overcome your debt which is why we offer a 30-day money-back guarantee.